Madhya Pradesh: Solar-power potential of 62 GW, 4th-highest in India

-Renewable energy capacity (including Hydro energy) of Madhya Pradesh stood at 6,762 MW in April 2017, as compared to just 1,790 in 2012, hence showing a four-fold growth in 5 years.
-Additionally, about 9,000 MW of projects are under construction in the state, in the sector.
+Renewable energy capacity (including Hydro energy) of Madhya Pradesh stood at 7,243 MW in May 2018, as compared to just 1,790 in 2012, hence showing a four-fold increase in 6 years.
+Additionally, about 10,950 MW of projects are under implementation in the state.

 Madhya Pradesh is the 5th largest producer of cotton in the country, with a strong presence across all segments of textile industry.
 The state is the home of world-renowned Chanderi and Maheshwari sarees and Bagh handloom products.
 65 textile mills are operating in the state, which have created over 300,000 jobs.
 Indore, Bhopal, Ujjain, Gwalior, Dhar, Chhindwara, Dewas, Khargone, Khandwa and Bhuranpur have many textiles based industries such as the cloth-weaving industries.

 Madhya Pradesh boasts of 25 sanctuaries, 10 natural parks, 6 project tiger reserves, 3 UNESCO world heritage sites and 2 Jyotirlingas.
-In 2014, 63 mn domestic tourists visited Madhya Pradesh.
+In 2017 (till September), 58.9 mn domestic tourists visited the state.